JamShou/MuseAI/README.md

 ## Deployment

 Ensure to set up deployment configurations based on your hosting provider.
-AI Muse is compatible with platforms like Vercel, Netlify, and traditional cloud providers.
+MuseAI  is compatible with platforms like Vercel, Netlify, and traditional cloud providers.

 ## Contributing

 We welcome contributions from the community.
-Feel free to open issues, submit pull requests, or suggest new features to make AI Muse even more powerful and user-friendly.
+Feel free to open issues, submit pull requests, or suggest new features to make MuseAI even more powerful and user-friendly.

 ## License